 Please note that Commission staff is not available to review applications for completeness immediately upon submittal.

 Please review all instructions and documentation requirements carefully before submitting your application.

 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Aberdeen Architectural Conservation District Commission will hold a public hearing on Thursday, December 12, 2013 at 4:00 PM in the Piemonte Room, Boston City Hall.
+The Aberdeen Architectural Conservation District Commission will hold a public hearing on Thursday, March 13, 2014 at 4:00 PM in Room 709, Boston City Hall.